sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

 ## API Connect Configuration

 20. These next steps are the standard setup steps for configuring a provider organization inside of APIC.
 21. On the Developer Machine, open a new browser tab to `https://mgmt.10.0.0.5.nip.io/admin`.
 Once the Admin Portal comes up, you can log in with `admin/7iron-hide`.
 You will be logged in and forced to change your password.
-Set it to whatever you like.
+Set it to whatever you like, but don't forget it.
 22. You will now be placed into the Cloud Manager Portal.
 Click the link to `Configure Topology`
 23. Click on `Register Service`
 24. Select `Datapower Gateway v5 Compatible`